-Regulators around the world have been engaging with market participants, including banks and asset managers, to consider how best the market was to transition to new alternative risk free rates (“RFRs”).
-Legal & General has participated in various market work streams led by the Bank of England to help all aspects of the transition away from IBORs.
+Regulators around the world have been engaging with market participants, including banks and asset managers, to consider how best to transition to new alternative risk free rates (“RFRs”).
+Legal & General participated in various market work streams led by the Bank of England to help all aspects of the transition away from IBORs.

 The transition has represented a significant market challenge, particularly for banks, asset managers and financial services firms across the industry.
 Estimates of the amount of IBOR-related activity in the banking and financial sector vary, but all pointed to global exposures in the hundreds of trillions.
-A significant amount of work across all market participants has therefore been required to ensure a smooth transition.
+A significant amount of work has been required by all market participants to ensure a smooth transition.

-On the respective rate cessation dates, banks will no longer be compelled to submit quotes to determine the London Inter Bank Offer Rate (LIBOR), effectively discontinuing the rate.
-As a consequence, substantial shifts in global trading and transition activity to alternative RFRs has been taking place and is expected to continue throughout Q4 2021 as we approach the December 2021 deadline.
+As of the respective rate cessation dates, panel banks are no longer compelled to submit quotes to determine the London Inter Bank Offer Rate (LIBOR), effectively discontinuing the rate.
+As a consequence, substantial shifts in global trading and transition activity to alternative RFRs has been taking place.

 This has very much been a market-led transition that has depended heavily on the developments of market participants, which have been enabled by numerous industry groups.
 LGIM has monitored these developments closely and taken action where appropriate in the interest of our clients.
 The UK has been the global leader in transition progress.
 The widely accepted GBP LIBOR fall-back is the alternative RFR, SONIA, which has been well developed in the derivatives market since its reform in April 2018, and subsequently developed across cash and loans markets.